 Central or Downtown Colorado Springs roughly covers the area north and east of the I-25 Ronald Reagan Highway, south of Uintah Street, and west of Wahsatch Avenue.
 This area includes a dense commercial core, the Colorado College campus, residential enclaves (especially to the north), and many attractions like parks, museums, and galleries.

 Areas around Downtown Colorado Springs include the Old North End (to the north), Westside and Gold Hill Mesa (to the west), Ivywild and Stratton Meadows (to the south), and Middle Shooks Run and Hillside (to the east).

-Main thoroughfares are the I-25, which merges with U.S. Highway Route 24 for part of its length along the southern end downtown Colorado Springs, and the CanAm Highway which runs north to south through the middle of the whole area.
+Main thoroughfares are the I-25, which merges with U.S. Highway Route 24 for part of its length along the southern end of downtown Colorado Springs.
+As well as the CanAm Highway, which runs north to south through the middle of the entire area.